ghumakkad/blog/_posts/2016-07-18-hampta-pass-and-chandratal-trek-log.markdown

 I took there advice, as it was clear that the road from Batal to Chandratal was only preferred for vehicles.
 Those truck drivers were still there having lunch.
 I joined them again when they left for Kaza.

-It was raining in Kunzum la, when I reached there.
+Soon I was in Kunzum la, and it was raining when I reached there.
 There was no one who could tell me the way to Chandratal, though there was a board with signboard of Chandratal.
 I just decided to follow the path behind the board.
 It was well laid trail till I reached a point from where I had a view of valley.